tpetzoldt/hyb-tud-thesis-starterkit/README-en.md

     * Use the package manager of TexLive or Miktex and install the package **tudscr**
     * The documentation can be found at: https://github.com/tud-cd/tudscr

+**Important:**

+Please download always the complete folder, not only the `template-*` file.

+* `tudcolory.sty`: Color schemes of the TU Dresden
+* `apa.csl`: Bibliography style according to the American Psychological Association (APA)
+* `references.bib` is an example of a literature database in BibTex format.
+It can be created by hand or exported from a literature program, e.g. [Zotero](https://www.zotero.org/).
+* The files `pdf-plot.pdf` and `mountains.jpg` are example graphics.
+Your own graphics can also be organized in subdirectories.

+Translated with DeepL.com (free version)

 ### Step 4: Open the template file

 * Make a copy of the template file (recognizable by “template-” in the name)